shaefner-usgs/easy-web-forms/README.md

 * **radio**

-  The default message option is set to 'Please select an option'.
+  The default 'message' option is set to 'Please select an option'.

 * **url**

   User input is automatically validated using simple pattern matching.
 You can override this by setting the 'pattern' option to a custom value.
-The default description option is set to 'Include “http://” or “https://”'.
+The default 'description' option is set to 'Include “http://” or “https://”'.

 <a id="custom-types"></a>
 In addition, the following non-standard **custom types** are also supported: